-- Yard pitch is away from the home
+- Grade yard pitch away from the home

-If you have a mortgage and live in a moderate- to high-risk flood zone, you will likely be required to purchase flood insurance, either through the NFIP or a private insurer.
-It's also typically a good idea since, if you have a gap in coverage, your claim following a hurricane may not be covered.
+If you have a mortgage and live in a moderate- to high-risk flood zone, you will probably be required to purchase flood insurance.
+Homeowners can buy a separate flood insurance policy through the National Flood Insurance Program (NFIP) or a private insurer.
+It's also typically a good idea since any water damage after a hurricane won't be covered if you don't have flood insurance.

-Take the time to put together an emergency kit of necessary supplies in case a storm does come to your region.
+Take the time to put together an emergency kit before a storm is headed your way.

-There are many premade emergency supply kits, or you can assemble one yourself.
-Either way, just make sure to freshen your emergency kit occasionally, making sure you have the appropriate number of supplies and none are expired.
+You can buy a premade emergency supply kit, or you can assemble one yourself.
+Make sure to freshen your emergency kit occasionally so you always have enough supplies and none are expired.

 - Nonperishable food